haquefardeen/awesome-dot/README.md

 - [Nominumbers](https://playing-with-dust.github.io/nominumbers/)- This open-source app reads subscan and tries to collect your total rewards from the last week (28 eras) for each validator you currently nominate, and display it as a percentage.
 - [Vegas1KV](https://vegas1kv.com/)- 1KvP Leaderboard
-- [DB Size](https://paranodes.io/DBSize)- A website that updates with hourly with Polkadot and Kusama DB sizes
+- [DB Size](https://paranodes.io/DBSize)- A website that updates hourly with Polkadot and Kusama DB sizes.
+- [Certum Maps](https://www.certhum.com/maps/kusama)- A tool that displays the location of active Kusama validators on a global map.